-Pharmacy preceptors play in important role in the educational development of the Texas A&M Rangel College of Pharmacy students, from beginning first-year students through advanced fourth-year students.
-Multiple precepting opportunities exist through service learning, shadowing, clinical experiences, and mentoring in order for the students to develop the attitudes, values, and behaviors of professional pharmacists.
+Pharmacy preceptors play in important role in the educational development of Texas A&M Irma Lerma Rangel College of Pharmacy students, from beginning first-year students through advanced fourth-year students.
+Multiple precepting opportunities exist through service learning, shadowing, clinical experiences and mentoring in order for the students to develop the attitudes, values and behaviors of professional pharmacists.
 Click here to become a preceptor.

 - Are role models